arnigeir/lsd/readme.md

 	var airframe = lsd.Library.Books.GetByOid(bookOid);
 	alert(airframe.title);

-Note that the GetByOid uses the oid to locate the stored object and returns a instance of the object.
+Note that the GetByOid uses the object identifier (oid) to locate the stored object and returns a instance of the object.

 If the original book object had custom methods they will not be stored or returned from LSD but only the value properties.
 Update a object
 ---
-We can now modify the airframe object and update in the LSD database
+We can now modify the airframe book object and update the LSD database

 	airframe.title = "The airframe";
 	lsd.Library.Books.Update(airframe);

-This works because the airframe object returned from LSD has a additional 'oid' property value that identifies it within the Books catalogue.
+This works because the airframe book object returned from LSD has a  'oid' property value that identifies it within the Books catalog.

-Caution: Do not change the oid's value in your code.
+Caution: Do not change the oid value in your code as that might cause havoc in your application or database.

 Delete a object
 ---
-The object can be deleted simply by passing it to the Delete method of the catalogue
+The object can be deleted simply by passing it to the Delete method of the catalog.

 	lsd.Library.Books.Delete(airframe);